syncfusion-content/winui-docs/winui/ComboBox/Editing.md

 # Editing in WinUI ComboBox

-The combo box control supports both editable and non-editable text box to choose selected item in given data source.
+The ComboBox control supports both editable and non-editable text boxes for selecting an item from a data source.
 To enable editing functionality, set `IsEditable` property as `true`.
 The default value is false.

-## Editable combo box
+## Editable ComboBox

-In editable mode, the combo box allows users to edit in the text box that shows the suggestions in drop down list based on the input.
+In editable mode, the ComboBox allows users to edit in the text box that shows the suggestions in a drop-down list based on the input.

 {% tabs %}
 {% highlight XAML %}